pryv/lib-java/README.md

 This is a Java demo JavaFX Application located in the examples/JavaApp/JavaApp subdirectory.

+This App connects to the "web-app-test" application, requiring permissions to access all streams with "manage" level.
+After a successful login, the app allows to manipulate Streams and Events in a simple way.

+to run it:

 - `mvn package` to generate the executable JAR.

 - `java -jar target/JavaApp-1.0-SNAPSHOT-jar-with-dependencies` to run the JAR.